-To beat the heat, here are nine places to find the coolest treats in Fort Worth.
+To beat the heat this summer, here are 14 places to find the coolest treats in Fort Worth.

 This national chain has locations all over Fort Worth and Tarrant County.
 If you're in a snow cone kind of mood, this is the place.
 Ditto if you want smoothies, ice cream, or Buck's take on a frozen latte.

 No matter what kind of popsicle you crave, you can probably find it at Steel City Pops.
 Want creamy?
-Try chocolate, coconut, coffee, or avocado.
+Try chocolate, coconut, coffee or avocado.
 Want non-dairy real fruit?
 There's strawberry lemonade, mango and blackberry, just to name a few.
-You can visit the store's 7th Street location and the new Waterside location or catch them out an about with their popsicle cart.
+You can visit the store's 7th Street location and the Waterside location or catch them out an about with their popsicle cart in Sundance Square.

 Is there anything more giggle-inducing than an ice cream sandwich cookie in the summer?
 We think not.
 Sweet Sammies cornered the Fort Worth market on these treats, and the potential combinations of 13 cookie flavors and 12 choices of Blue Bell ice creams are....well....we can't count that high!